AT3K/Ultimate-Privacy-Guide/README.md

-# Welcome to the Ultimate Privacy Guide! 🌐🔒
+# Ultimate Privacy Guide! 🌐🔒

 This repository is a semi-comprehensive collection of resources, tools, and recommendations designed to help you enhance your online privacy and security.
 Whether you're just starting out or looking to secure your internet connection, protect your personal information, or explore the latest privacy-focused technologies, you'll find valuable links and information here.